 What is the Difference between Website and Web Portal

-The difference of web portal vs website may not be obvious at face value – after all, both present information in what appears to be an organized way – but a web portal makes that information more interactive.
+The difference between a web portal and a website may not be obvious at face value – after all, in the overall scenario of web development solutions, both present information in what appears to be an organized way.
+But a web portal makes that information more interactive.

 A website can have a huge depth of information (for example, some blogs), content which can be narrowed down with categories or tags, but this is very much a one-way flow of information all contained on the one website.
 A web portal, in contrast, allows for users to find or link out to information or services across many web properties as well as to interact (use a calculator, drag elements on a dashboard) or input information for custom outputs.